Grades K – 8 7:45 a.m. to 2:15 p.m.

 - Please DO NOT park on the school side of MacCulloch Avenue during school hours or during pickup.

 - Car riders: All cars must line up on Miller Road, but not before 2:10 p.m.
 Cars are not permitted to park on MacCulloch Avenue or enter the school circle by taking a left turn from MacCulloch Avenue.
 Cars must present a name tag on the visor with the family name on it.
-Once the buses have left the circle at approximately 2:20 p.m., the cars may begin to pull all the way forward in the circle.
-Please do not block driveways when moving forward in the car line.
+Tags can be held in place with a rubber band.
+Once the buses have left the circle at approximately 2:15 p.m., the cars may begin to pull all the way forward in the circle.
+Please do not block driveways when moving forward in the car line and stay as close to the side as possible to allow traffic to pass.
 Students will be dismissed to the cars once the cars in the line have come to a complete stop.
 Exit the circle by following the car in front of your car.

-- If there is a change in the usual way your child will be going home, a dated note to your child’s teacher is required.
+- If there is a change in the usual way your child will be going home, an email before 12:30 to your child’s teacher or a dated note to your child’s teacher is required.

 - Please do not call the school office with changes in dismissal unless it is absolutely necessary.